The chapter describes the essential elements involved in using ICM.

 To supply information that is not in the configuration files because you do not want it persisted, for instance a password, as follows:

 icm run -iscPassword password

 To supply information relevant to a command executed on one or more nodes in the deployment, for example a query, as shown:

-icm sql -role DM -namespace namespace -command "query"
+icm sql -role DATA -namespace namespace -command "query"

 Configuration, State, and Log Files

 ICM uses JSON files as both input and output, as follows: